0wnleahshad0w/t490-forensic-case/README.md

 - Attempted **SAM/SYSTEM** hive extraction (NTLM hashes)
 - Attempted deployment of **Autopsy** (Sleuthkit case manager)

+**Note:**
+Some “Expected screenshots” listed below are workflow template placeholders.
+Only a subset were captured during this case; others are left in place to show the intended documentation style.

 ## Environment
 - **Hardware:** Lenovo ThinkPad T490
 - **Live OS:** CAINE 14 (Starkane)